-- 1. Short title

-- 2. Commencement

-- 3. Interpretation

-- 4. Meaning of authorising officer: applications by police officers

-- 5. Meaning of authorising officer: applications by customs officers

-- 6. Meaning of CI authorisation

-- 7. Meaning of confidential journalistic material

-- 8. Meaning of confidential personal information

-- 9. Meaning of covert human intelligence source, etc

-- 10. Meaning of covert surveillance, etc

-- 11. Meaning of LC authorisation

-- 12. Meaning of LP authorisation

-- 13. Meaning of matters subject to legal privilege
+- 1. Short title - 2.
+Commencement - 3.
+Interpretation - 4.
+Meaning of authorising officer: application by police officers - 5.
+Meaning of authorising officer: applications by customs officers - 5A.
+Applications by customs officers: period within which authorisations can be granted and have effect - 6.
+Meaning of CI authorisation - 7.
+Meaning of confidential journalistic material - 8.
+Meaning of confidential personal information - 9.
+Meaning of covert human intelligence source, etc - 10.
+Meaning of covert surveillance, etc - 11.
+Meaning of LC authorisation - 12.
+Meaning of LP authorisation - 13.
+Meaning of matters subject to legal privilege